krishnaap/SatRad/README.md

 This is a python scripts for downloading consecutive satellite/radar images with a specific time interval.
 Then save those downloaded images into an animation.

-##Required python packages
+## Required python packages
--cv2
+- cv2
--glob
+- glob
--apscheduler
+-a pscheduler

-##Required packages for making animation
+# Required packages for making animation
--Imagemagic
+- Imagemagic